natasjaVgestel/natasjaVgestel.github.io/_posts/2019-01-27-day-fiftyfive.markdown

 ![Melting of glacier](/assets/blog_photos/190127/Melting.jpg)

 So, before my eyes, the glacier is melting.
-My site (see arrow pointing to the tiny flags) was covered by the glacier within the last two years (see [day 51](https://natasjavgestel.github.io/blog/2019/01/23/day-fiftyone)).
+My site (see arrow pointing to the tall flags) was covered by the glacier within the last two years (see [day 51](https://natasjavgestel.github.io/blog/2019/01/23/day-fiftyone)).
 I have to admit that the rate of retreat of this massive glacier concerns me greatly.
 As a scientist though, I am very interested to see how much life there is in the soil at my recently deglaciated site.

 ![Site by glacier Jan 27](/assets/blog_photos/190127/Study_site.jpg)